Shreyansh-77/Forest-Fire-Detection-and-Tracking/README.md

-# Wildfire Tracker
+# Forest Fire Detection and Tracking

-> This is a React app to track wildfires and plot them on a Google map.
+> This is a React app to track forest fires and plot them on a Google map.

 ## Usage